le-chartreux/modern-python/code/format.md

 - Ease of [use](#usage).
 - [PEP 8](https://pep8.org/) compliance (of course).
 - Minimalistic configuration, which ensures that the formatting stays consistent across different developers.
-- Deterministic (it always produces the same output), so it can be used on [CI/CD](https://en.wikipedia.org/wiki/CI/CD).
+- Deterministic (it always produces the same output), so it can be used on [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipelines.

 ### Usage